Quick! How many CRO “best practices” can you name off of the top of your head? I’m willing to bet the number is quite high.

 This time, let’s say you have a more complicated value proposition, like Salesforce’s Interaction Studio (previously Evergage):

 Fewer people are familiar with (and convinced of) the benefits of real-time personalization than the benefits of talking to friends and family around the world for free.

-Now, that doesn’t make Evergage’s value proposition less effective, but it does mean elaboration is required.
+Now, that doesn’t make Interaction Studio’s value proposition less effective, but it does mean elaboration is required.
 A simple one-liner won’t suffice; visitors are bound to have questions about what real-time personalization is, how it works, how it can work for them, and so on.

 Thus, placing an ask at the top of the page, above the fold, doesn’t make much sense.
 Visitors who are uncertain won’t be ready to take action just yet.
 They’ll need additional information.

-Note the placement of Evergage’s first call to demo—at the very bottom of the homepage.
+Note the placement of Interaction Studio’s call to demos—it’s present on the sticky sidebar, but also repeats itself towards the middle of the homepage.

 The average fold position